gcalderone/StructC14N.jl/README.md

 ```
 `template` can be either a structure or a named tuple.
 Return value has the same type as `template`.  `input` can be a structure, a named tuple or a tuple.
 In the latter case the tuple must contains the same number of items as the `template`.

-Type `? canonicalize` in the REPL to see the documentation for individual methods.

 ## Canonicalization rules:
 - output keys are the same as in `template`;